Supervisor FAQ

 • A student employee has worked for me before.
 Does he or she still have to come to Human Resources to fill out paperwork?

 No, student employees only need to fill out their pre-employment paperwork one time during their enrollment years here.
 However, if they left the University and returned, employment paperwork will likely need to be completed again.
-The only form needed in this case is the Electronic Personnel Action Form (EPAF).

 • Whom do I contact with any questions?

 Whom you should contact depends on the nature of your student employment question.
 Financial Aid handles the determination of students’ eligibility for Federal Work Study (FWS) (finaid@richmond.edu).
-You should contact Payroll at 289-8171 if you have a question about proxies, check status, direct deposit, W-2s or hours worked versus paid.
+You should contact Payroll at 289-8171 if you have a question about direct deposit, W-2s or hours worked versus paid.
 For Student Employment budget questions contact the Office of Planning and Budget.
 All other questions should be addressed to Human Resources (URHR@richmond.edu) or Caitie Hoeckele (choeckel@richmond.edu).

 • How will I know when my Federal Work Study (FWS) student has reached his or her earnings limit?